chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 ## Results

 In this section we will analyze the results of the three experiments and discuss their significance.
-First, we will infer the user's  habit by collecting coordinate points.
-The following figure shows the points (after removing the abnormal points) in the first experimental configuration (90 degrees, 0 degrees, -90 degrees, 180 degrees), and the red line in the distribution chart represents the Gaussian distribution and the purple is the actual distribution.
+First, we aim to analyze the user's  habit according to the coordinate points collected.
+The following figures show the points (after removing the abnormal points) on the first experimental setting (90 degrees, 0 degrees, -90 degrees, 180 degrees), and the red line in the distribution chart represents the Gaussian distribution while the purple bars are the actual distribution.

 <img src="image/4.png" width="550">